Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Recurrent Equilibrium Networks

 For a well-posed REN with full $D_{11}$, solutions can be computed by formulating an equivalent monotone operator splitting problem \cite{ryu2016primer}.
 In the authors' experience, the Peaceman Rachford algorithm is reliable and efficient \cite{revay2020lipschitz}.

-When training an equilibrium network via gradient \RW{descent}, we need to compute the Jacobian $\partial w_t^*/\partial (\cdot)$ where $w_t^*$ is the solution of the implicit equation \eqref{eq:implicit}, \RW{and} $(\cdot)$ denotes the input to the network or model parameters.
-By using \RW{the} implicit function theorem, $\partial w_t^*/\partial (\cdot)$ can be computed via
+When training an equilibrium network via gradient descent, we need to compute the Jacobian $\partial w_t^*/\partial (\cdot)$ where $w_t^*$ is the solution of the implicit equation \eqref{eq:implicit}, and $(\cdot)$ denotes the input to the network or model parameters.
+By using the implicit function theorem, $\partial w_t^*/\partial (\cdot)$ can be computed via

 where $J$ is the Clarke generalized Jacobian of $\sigma$ at $Dw_t^*+b_w$.
 From Assumption~\ref{asmp:1} in Section~\ref{sec:cr-ren}, we have that $J$ is a singleton almost everywhere.
-In particular, $J$ is a diagonal matrix satisfying $0\preceq J\preceq I$.
-The matrix $I-J D$ is invertible by Condition~\eqref{eq:W} \cite{revay2020lipschitz}.
+It was shown in \cite{revay2020lipschitz} that Condition~\eqref{eq:W} implies matrix $I-J D$ is invertible.